soulsharp/soulsharp/README.md

 - 👋 Hi, I’m @soulsharp
-- Towards a future full of innovation...
-- Interests - Computer Vision, GPU programming, Inference Optimization
+- Interests - Machine Learning, Computer Vision, GPU programming, Image Processing
 - 📫 Feel free to contact me at - arpitanandofficial@gmail.com
 <!---
 soulsharp/soulsharp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.